Yesterday my friend Vicki told me she’s absolutely exhausted.

-I know exactly how she feels, because my son’s dad and I spent the first year of our little boy’s life permanently tired.
-Nighttimes became a constant round of rocking, walking, singing (usually Abba’s I have a Dream – don’t ask me why, it just seemed appropriate).
+My son’s dad and I spent the first year of our little boy’s life permanently tired.
+Nighttimes became a constant round of rocking, walking, singing.
+Usually Abba’s I have a Dream – don’t ask me why, it just seemed appropriate.

 Car rides, stories in a soothing voice – nothing worked.
 He was 15 months before he slept through, and that was only after three nights of sleep therapy.
 (You make sure they’re fed, burped and dry, then you leave them for 5 minutes to cry, then 10, and so on until finally they stop making a fuss when you leave the room and drift off by themselves.
 It’s torture and you have to warn the neighbours in case they call social services, but it worked for us.)

-Of course being a mum is the most amazing, wonderful gift – but the fact is, whether you’re in your 20s, 30s or 40s, and whether your child is a toddler, pre-schooler or teenager, you need heaps of energy and patience.
+Of course being a mum is the most amazing, wonderful gift.
+But the fact is, whether you’re in your 20s, 30s or 40s, and whether your child is a toddler, pre-schooler or teenager, you need heaps of energy and patience.

 So it’s beyond me why anyone would want to carry and give birth to their first child at the age of 66.